 Betty MacDonald fan club fans,

-Don't miss a new breakfast with Brad and Nick at the bookstore, please.
+Let's have a new breakfast with Brad and Nick today.

 Betty MacDonald fan club